 Briona Lamback: It is.
 And the Casassa that they have there is different than what you can find in the US.
 So, it’s kind of hard to replicate when you come home from what I’ve found.
 But I did get a bottle last time I was there, and I’ve been pinching at it.
 Because I don’t want it to go away yet.

-Matt Bowles: You got to be very careful because whenever I am in the US, or for that matter, any country that is not Brazil, and I see a Caipirinha on the list of cocktails, I will ask, do you have Brazilian cachaças?
+Matt Bowles: You got to be very careful, because whenever I am in the US, or for that matter, any country that is not Brazil, and I see a Caipirinha on the list of cocktails, I will ask, do you have Brazilian cachaças?
 Because that is the specific spirit that is required in order to make a Caipirinha.
 And sometimes places will be like, oh, no, we just use rum or like some other spirit.
 I was like, I will be ordering a different cocktail tonight.
 Thank you for clarifying.
 I appreciate that.
 That’s why I asked the question.

 But if you are in a serious cocktail place, and I know you are very appreciative of serious cocktail places, and they say we do have Brazilian Cachaça, so we do know how to make a real Caipirinha and so on.
 And I will order one where I can find them made properly.
 But I am telling you, if you have that one perfect Caipirinha, it can change you as a person.